edarchimbaud/vnpy/docs/portfolio_strategy.md

  - When synthesizing X-minute lines, X must be set to a number divisible by 60 (except for 60).
 There is no such restriction for hourly line synthesis.

- - PortfolioBarGenerator's default data frequency for synthesizing long period K-liners based on the on_bar function is at the minute level, if you need to trade based on synthesized hourly or longer period K-liners, please import Interval at the top of the strategy file and pass in the corresponding data frequency to the bg instance.
+ - PortfolioBarGenerator's default data frequency for synthesizing long period barrs based on the on_bar function is at the minute level, if you need to trade based on synthesized hourly or longer period barrs, please import Interval at the top of the strategy file and pass in the corresponding data frequency to the bg instance.

- - **self.on_hour_bars function name is used inside the program**, if you need to synthesize 1 hour K-line, please use self.on_1_hour_bars or other naming.
+ - **self.on_hour_bars function name is used inside the program**, if you need to synthesize 1 hour bar, please use self.on_1_hour_bars or other naming.

 ### Functions called by the strategy engine